dotnet/docs/docs/ai/semantic-kernel-dotnet-overview.md

 ## Understand Semantic Kernel

-[Semantic Kernel](/semantic-kernel/overview/) is an open-source SDK that integrates AI models and services like OpenAI, Azure OpenAI, and Hugging Face with conventional programming languages like C#, Python, and Java.
-Developers create plugins to interface with the models and perform various tasks.
-The Semantic Kernel SDK also provides built-in plugins that can quickly enhance applications.
-Developers can apply AI models in their own applications without having to learn the intricacies of each model's API.
+[Semantic Kernel](/semantic-kernel/overview/) is an open-source SDK that integrates and orchestrates AI models and services like OpenAI, Azure OpenAI, and Hugging Face with conventional programming languages like C#, Python, and Java.

-Semantic Kernel SDK benefits enterprise developers in the following ways:
+The Semantic Kernel SDK benefits enterprise developers in the following ways:

 - Streamlines integration through of AI capabilities into existing applications to enable a cohesive solution for enterprise products.
 - Minimizes the learning curve of working with different AI models or services by providing abstractions that reduce complexity.